 - Contain threats before they spread

-This is exactly why outsourced MDR is so critical for SMBs: you get expert analysts monitoring your systems while you sleep, without having to recruit 3 analysts to rotate 24/7 in-house.
+This is exactly why outsourced MDR is so critical for small and medium-sized businesses: you get expert analysts monitoring your systems while you sleep, without having to hire three analysts to staff a 24/7 shift schedule in-house.
+It’s one of the core components of our managed services and IT outsourcing offerings.

 MDR (Managed Detection and Response) services combine :